MoSPDude/ZXTeensyIF1/README.md

 (https://github.com/TomDDG/ZXPicoMD) ... and didn't want to keep disconnecting the ZX Interface 1.

+> [!WARNING]
+> I created this for myself, and it is distributed in the hope that it will be useful,
+> but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or
+> FITNESS FOR A PARTICULAR PURPOSE.
+>
+> I take ZERO responsibility if it damages your hardware!

 ## Credits

 Full credits to the following projects - this project gathers and integrates from